-It’s coming up to the time of year when myself and my boyfriend book our annual Summer holiday.
-I have to say, with being lucky enough to visit Thailand earlier this year, I don’t have the urge to book anything too far away, or anywhere insanely out of this world and stunning.
+It’s coming up to the time of year when myself and my boyfriend are looking at booking to get away for some Winter sun.
+I have to say, with being lucky enough to visit Thailand earlier this year, and I’ve just got back from a mini break to Berlin, I don’t have the urge to book anything too far away, or anywhere insanely out of this world and stunning.

 One of my goals in life is to have the option of a holiday home.
 Somewhere trusty I can rely on for when I’m in these situations.
 When I want to escape for a week or two of sunshine, views, nice restaurants, friendly locals, attractions, quaint bars… you know the deal.

 And it got me thinking.
 If I was in a position to be lucky enough to buy or rent a holiday home, where would I chose?
 You know what, I think it would be Spain.
 Of all the countries in the world, I’d opt for the Spanish isles or mainland Spain, without a shadow of a doubt.

 Growing up, I went on numerous holidays to Spain with the family.
 So I always associate the place with happy childhood memories with my Mum, Dad and twin sister.
 It’s only when I got into my teens did I start venturing further afield, I can’t count how many times I’ve been to Greece, or holidayed to the Greek Islands with my friends and my boyfriend.

 I also feel like I’ve explored a lot of what the Spanish Islands have to offer, but I’m yet to experience the full offering of Mainland Spain.
 Javea, for example, is by Alicante, and when you have a base there, you can literally plan trips all over Spain.